Some history of the Loyal Lodge at Halesowen in the County of Worcestershire

 So, how old is the Loyal Lodge in terms of being an alehouse?
 Well, I do not have a firm answer but it is certainly much older than some had previously thought.
 In terms of the building the stone tablet does at least provide a date of 1736.
 But who is represented by the letters G.I.M.?

-In the Spring of 2019 I asked Chad Hudson, licensee of the Loyal Lodge, to ask Heineken, who own the freehold, if they have any records for the building.
+In the Spring of 2019 I asked Chad Hudson, licensee of the Loyal Lodge, to ask Heineken, who owned the freehold, if they have any records for the building.
 In the digital age the historic deeds have often been scrapped but an electronic summary is generally produced in their place.
 Such documents are the easy way to determine the individuals represented by the initial letters.
 Generally, the upper initial represents a surname, with the two lower letters being the initials of a husband and wife occupying the property.
 The date usually represents the construction date of the building but can also be the marriage date of the couple or a year in which they moved into the property.
 If luck prevails, the names can often be found in the parish register.
 I have since contacted the estate office of Star Pubs and Bars, Heineken UK's pub arm, to request a look-up of their records for this property.
 Unfortunately, I was told they "have checked their records from when the property was acquired from Punch in 2017 but they did not receive all of the original deeds when some of the pubs were transferred and the Loyal Lodge is one of them."
 So, I am none the wiser.
 I wonder if the Punch property records have survived?

 © Image taken by author on August 27th, 2018.
 DO NOT COPY